 If you don’t see your state listed here, you may want to contact your state department of agriculture to see if they could start something similar.
 It may take a significant lobbying effort on the part of many producers and legislators, but it won’t happen unless they hear from you.

 Listed in alphabetical order by state.
 This page will be updated regularly as new programs are added.
+Please note that some programs have closed and are no longer accepting new applicants.

 Arkansas: Meat and Poultry Processing Grant Program was created to support new and existing meat and poultry processing facilities with fewer than 200 employees, address supply chain disruptions, and mitigate health and environmental impacts as a result of the COVID-19 public health emergency.
 Grant awards may reimburse up to 90 percent of eligible expenses for workforce assistance, equipment, capital improvements, and other eligible costs incurred from March 1, 2020 through Nov.
 30, 2020.
 Applications are due by Sept.
 30, 2020 and can be found here.